-This will list down all the pages having ‘digital marketing tips’ phrase.
+This will list down all the pages having the ‘digital marketing tips’ phrase.
 Open individual pages and start linking them with each other.

 - Perform Site Audit

-There are many site audit tools (both free and paid) that help you look out for link building opportunities.
+There are many site audit tools (both free and paid) that help you look out for link-building opportunities.
 If that feels too technical, you can consult a professional web development and digital marketing agency near you to do the site audit for you.
-These professionals will remarkably amp up your rankings by making the most of link building and other SEO strategies.
+These professionals will remarkably amp up your rankings by making the most of link-building and other SEO strategies.

 - Identify Power Pages

-There would be some pages on your website that are powerful, have great visibility and have earned external backlinks.
+There would be some pages on your website that are powerful, have great visibility, and have earned external backlinks.
 Such pages have more ‘authority’ that can be passed on to other pages as well on your website.
 So, you can use these pages to link back to your internal pages with similar intent.

 Whatever method you choose, just be cautious not to force the links unnecessarily if the things are irrelevant.
 Also, don’t flood your page with internal links.